Faezeh-Kh/TestAmplification4Models/README.md

 <p align="center">
     <img src="Screenshots/runGemoc.png"  width="60%" height="50%">
 </p>

+If it shows an error related to the incompatible java versions, you need to edit the `.ini` file (the `GemocSudio configuration settings` file as shown in the above picture under the `GemocStudio application`) and add the path of your installed java using -vm key right before the -vmargs key.
+For example,

+    -vm
+    C:/Program Files/Java/jdk-16.0.2/bin/javaw.exe
+    -vmargs
+    ...

 2. It asks for a workspace, either select an existing workspace or a new folder, then select `Launch`